This post may contain affiliate links. Please read our disclosure policy.

 Phase 4: The Luteal Phase

-What Happens: In this phase, progesterone rises (hence that shift upward in your Basal Body Temperature), priming the uterus for the arrival of a fertilized embryo.
+What Happens: Progesterone rises (hence that shift upward in your Basal Body Temperature), priming the uterus for the arrival of a fertilized embryo.

-Your physiology: This phase is when progesterone peaks.
+Your physiology: Progesterone peaks.
 Estrogen also rises slightly.
-Then, hormone levels drop to their lowest levels right before your period starts.
-This downward shift is responsible for the symptoms of PMS/PMDD some women experience.
+Then, hormone levels drop right before your period starts.
+This downward shift is responsible for the symptoms of PMS.

 How You Feel: The first half of the luteal phase is great for getting things done.
 You might have better focus for detail-oriented tasks as well.
-Put organizing, home administration tasks, and finishing up projects on your schedule.
 Your body is less insulin sensitive during this phase, so it’s a great time for strength training and aerobic efforts.

-Your immune system slightly downshifts (to prevent the immune system from potentially attacking a fertilized embryo), but energy expenditure (your metabolism) increases 8-16%.
-That means you don’t just FEEL hungrier, your body is actually burning more fuel and requires more calories—250-300 calories more on average!
-During this phase, your body’s stress response is also heightened and you release more cortisol in response to stress.
-This makes stress management techniques crucial during this time.
+Your immune function decreases to prevent the immune system from potentially attacking a fertilized embryo, but energy expenditure increases 8-16%.
+That means you don’t just feel hungrier, your body is actually burning more fuel and requires an average of 250-300 more calories!
+During this phase, your body’s stress response is heightened and you release more cortisol in response to stress.
+So, stress management is crucial during this time.
+It’s OK to say no!

-Instead of trying to “power through” our cycle, we can lean into it, embrace it, and use it to make our lives run more smoothly.
-It’s pretty darn cool.
-And once you go with this flow, you’ll notice improvement in how you feel, your hormones, and your overall health.
+Instead of trying to power through your cycle, you can lean into it, embrace it, and use it to make your life run more smoothly.
+Once you go with this flow, you’ll notice improvement in how you feel, your hormones, and your overall health.

 Have you tried cycle syncing?
 How has cycle syncing helped you balance hormones and improve your health?
 Share with me below!